 Incorporating a piece of information that can be found on your social media accounts is a common password-management mistake.
 Unfortunately, almost 60% of US adults have this bad habit.
 Out of those who do it, 33% use a pet’s name, 22% include their own name, 15% put down the name of their partner.
 Kids’ names are also in the mix, with 14% of US adults using them in their passwords.
 If you follow the same logic, you are making it super easy for social engineers to uncover your password.

-16. 73% of respondents consider forgetting passwords the most frustrating aspect of account security.
+16. According to user password statistics, 73% of respondents consider forgetting passwords the most frustrating aspect of account security.

 (Lawless Research, TeleSign)

 Even though the importance of passwords is absolutely clear, internet users are annoyed by the fact that they keep forgetting them.
 This is especially true for those who meet the complex password requirements.
 Other frustrating aspects of safeguarding accounts are answering security questions (35%), entering usernames and passwords (29%), entering a PIN on a phone (19%), and entering a one-time passcode (16%).

 17. When in need of a unique password, three out of four people change only one letter to a character.

 When typical passwords like “password” or “football” get rejected, 75% of people resort to a simple alteration.
 According to weak password statistics, changing “a” to “@” in “p@ssword” or “o” to “0” in “fo0tball” doesn’t make your password that much better.
 It barely enables you to pass the strength test.